-I am an Egyptian it is safe to travel to Egypt as in the worst cases if anything wrong happened you just stay at ur hotel as hotels are perfectly safe just try not to visit tahrir square at week ends especially Friday and if you faced any trouble ask someone who looks decent for help or go to army or police officers but don't worry until now every thing is going fine about 8 years ago
+I am an Egyptian it is safe to travel to Egypt as in the worst cases if anything wrong happened you just stay at ur hotel as hotels are perfectly safe just try not to visit tahrir square at week ends especially Friday and if you faced any trouble ask someone who looks decent for help or go to army or police officers but don't worry until now every thing is going fine almost 9 years ago

 Certainly Egypt is not one of the safest areas in the world right now - I'm sure some locals may disagree but the reality is that Egypt has had an unprecedented uprising and the country is politically volatile.
 This volatility may have absolutely no impact on the safety of your trip, or you could see more protests - the worst case scenario is that they are violent mass protests.